Trello Review 2017, fancy a bit of Kanban?

 Evernote.
 With the Evernote Power-Up you can attach notes right to your Trello cards.

 Zapier.
-Connecting Zapier to Trello enables integration with a whopping 750 web tools including google docs, Gmail, Evernote and so on.
+Connecting Zapier to Trello enables integration with a whopping 750 web tools including google docs, Gmail, Evernote, and so on.
+Zapier is a very useful tool, but if you’re new to automation, it’s recommended you take this online Zapier course to help get your head around it.

 On this topic, I would suggest to sign up for a free Trello account and try the power ups for yourself to see what really works well for you.
 Important point to mention.
 You can only enable one power up per board on the free version of Trello, to enable more you will need to splash out on the Business version.
 The pricing for that is shown below in the pricing section.